Shaheen-I

-It is dedicated and named after a species of Falcon found in the mountains of Pakistan.
-The Shaheen I is also designated Hatf IV.
+The system is currently deployed in military service with strategic commands of the Pakistan Army as Hatf-IV, and it is dedicated and named after a species of Falcon found in the mountain ranges of Pakistan.

 Description

 Codename

 The JS HQ officially adopted the codename of the missile as "Hatf–IV.
 It has been reported that it was Prime Minister Nawaz Sharif who suggested the name "Shaheen" by taking a cue from philosopher Iqbal's poetic symbol Shaheen Falcon.
 After being test fired in 1999, JS HQ officially codenamed the missile as "Hatf–IV Shaheen.
 Though its variants are now known as Shaheen-I and Shaheen-IA.

 Shaheen 1

-Shaheen I is a short-range ballistic missile (SRBM) with an optimal range of 750 km and propelled by a two-stage solid-fuel rocket motor.
-The Shaheen I can deliver either a conventional or a nuclear payload much faster than liquid fuelled missiles such as the Ghauri because it does not need to be fuelled before launch, reducing deployment time significantly.

-The Shaheen I is believed to be very accurate; Pakistani military sources state a CEP of 25 to 50 m can be achieved, partly due to a "post-separation attitude correction system."
+The Shaheen-I is a nuclear weapons-delivery capable and short-range ballistic missile with a range of 750 km; it is propelled by two-stage solid-fuel rocket motor.
+The Shaheen-I is said to be extremely accurate and precise with Pakistani military data stating that its CEP is between 25 m–50 m.
+This is partly due to a post-separation attitude correction system.

 This system would allow the missile to modify its trajectory, improving accuracy and, along with the stealthy warhead shaping, giving some capability to evade missile defence systems.
 It is based on terminal guidance system technology, which improves warhead accuracy by firing small thrusters to adjust the warhead's trajectory and uses satellite navigation systems to help find the target.
 Such systems would allow the Shaheen to be used against strategic targets without requiring a nuclear warhead to ensure the target's destruction.

-According to other sources, the CEP of Shaheen I is 200 meters.